Pledges And Targets

 The United States is not a Party to the Kyoto Protocol.
 While a target of a 7% reduction below 1990 levels from 2008–2012 was originally negotiated and agreed, the US never ratified the Protocol and therefore, the target never came into force.

 Under the Copenhagen Accord, the US announced an emissions reduction target of 17% below 2005 levels by 2020 (U.S. Department of State, 2010), which would be around 14%–18% below 2005 levels (excl.
 LULUCF).
 The CAT estimates that total emission will decrease by 20%–21% in 2020 below 2005 (excl.
 LULUCF), as a result of the economic slowdown and other effects of the pandemic, and it will overachieve the 2020 target.

 As part of the Paris Agreement (Article 4), all parties should develop and communicate long-term low greenhouse gas development strategies.
-On 16 November 2016, the Obama Administration submitted such a strategy entitled “Mid-Century Strategy for Deep Decarbonization” (The White House, 2016).
+On 16 November 2016, the Obama Administration submitted such a strategy entitled “Mid-Century Strategy for Deep Decarbonization” (The White House, 2016b).
 The strategy sets an emissions reduction target of 80% or more below 2005 levels in 2050, incl.
 LULUCF.
-This target is equivalent to 69–76% below 2005 levels (64–73% below 1990), excl.
+This target is equivalent to 69%–77% below 2005 levels (64%–73% below 1990), excl.
 LULUCF; the range depending on the magnitude of the LULUCF sinks.
 The government has now removed the mid-century strategy from all its websites, therefore we do not consider it in our assessment.
-Once the US withdraws from the Paris Agreement, it would no longer be required to formulate such a strategy.
+Once the US withdraws from the Paris Agreement, the Administration will no longer be required to formulate such a strategy.